rlcosta177/personal-projects/raid-1.md

 lsblk
 ```

+Lets assume disk1 and disk2 are their names.

 ## Step 2: Create a New MBR Partition Table on Both Disks

 Replace <disk1> and <disk2> with your actual disk identifiers (e.g., sdb, sdc).